LarryVincent/customer-class/content/objectives/introduction.md

 +++
-title = "Course Introduction"
-date = 2020-06-22T20:00:07-07:00
+date = 2020-06-23T03:00:07Z
+hero = true
+hero_image = "images/mkt512-welcome.png"
+link_title = "Review learning objectives"
+linkable = true
+pre_head = "Week One"
+tags = ["Objectives"]
 teaser = "Welcome to MKT512.
 Our first week is dedicated to onboarding.
 We will explore the structure of the course, learn about the tools to navigate it, and establish the guiding philosophy of the content.
-This site will provide you with everything you need to know each week." linkable = true hero = true pre_head = "Week One" hero_image = "images/mkt512-welcome.png" link_title = "Review learning objectives" tags = ["Objectives"]
+This site will provide you with everything you need to know each week." title = "Course Introduction"

 +++
 Welcome to MKT512.
 Our first week is dedicated to onboarding.
 We will explore the structure of the course, learn about the tools to navigate it, and establish the guiding philosophy of the content.
-This site will provide you with everything you need to know each week.

-We have four learning objectives this week:
+We have three learning objectives this week:

 1. Demonstrate how customer marketing differs from broader marketing disciplines, such as consumer marketing
 2. Learn how to use discovery-based inquiry to gather customer insights
-4. Distinguish how data drives customer marketing decisions
 3. Create a visualization of relevant data

 ## How I teach the course

 ### This Site

 I created this site to be an easy guide to the course.
 You will find each week's agenda, learning objectives, relevant content (videos, audio, reading), and information about upcoming assignments.

 ### Blackboard

 I rarely use Blackboard.
 I will occasionally post materials there, but I would encourage you to rely more on the other tools listed here, especially Slack.

 ### Slack

 Slack is our primary communication tool during the course.
 I sent each of you an invitation to join the course's Slack workspace.
 If you have not already done so, please accept that invite and get setup.
 I strongly encourage you to download the app for your mobile phone or tablet.
 It makes it very easy to stay connected to the course.
 I continuously monitor Slack.
 You can always reach me there.
 If you email me with a question, I will ask you to post it on Slack rather than respond in your email.
 Keep in mind that Slack also allowas you to message me privately.
 I have setup several channels on Slack and will create new channels as the course progresses.
 Channels are a great way to organize conversations.
 Before our first class, you should take some time to familiarize yourself with the app and the way I have organized channels.
 You can also create private groups and channels of your own to facilitate group projects and smaller case discussions. **Slack is not optional.** Important information related to graded material will only be provided via this communication tool.

 ### Office Hours

 My office hours are from 5-6pm on Mondays and Wednesdays (immediately after class).
 You can schedule time with me on [my booking page](https://larry-vincent.youcanbook.me).
 I am happy to meet with you to discuss any topics relevant to the course, and I'm also happy to discuss your career path.
 I encourage every student to set at least one office hour appointment with me during the semester.
 You can even set that time with a couple of other classmates so that we can have a discussion as a small group (I suggest no more than three at a time).
 If you wish to meet with me but can't meet during my scheduled time, please reach out to me via Slack to find an alternate time.
 I do my best to accomodate these requests.

 ### Google Docs, Sheets and Drive